EzequielDroid/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/06.create-payment-gateway/02.on-site-gateways/02.stored-payment-methods/docs.md

 ```

 #### Exception handling for `updatePaymentMethod`
 Just as in `createPaymentMethod`, if an exception is thrown by `updatePaymentMethod`, that error message is hidden from the customer, for security reasons.
 The actual error message is logged, but a more generic message is displayed to the customer.
-Here is the code in ` Drupal\commerce_payment\PluginForm\PaymentMethodEditForm` that handles the `updatePaymentMethod` exceptions:
+Here is the code in ` Drupal\commerce_payment\Plugin\Form\PaymentMethodEditForm` that handles the `updatePaymentMethod` exceptions:

 ```php
 try {